 When you try this, I have no idea what you will feel.
 For me it changes every time.
 That’s the exploration, the diving into the unknown of our human experience, no matter what the circumstances with no expectations.

 Open up the connection between the heart (emotions) and the genitals

 Provide a natural remedy to PE and ED

 In this video I’ll walk you through:

 How to know if you’re actually breathing erotically.

 Why this breath practice works on our anatomy to increase sensation and pleasure - no woo woo here ;)

 Where and when you can breathe this way.

 Why you might have resistance to breathing differently.

 P.S.
-I briefly touch on erotic breath in my embodiment meditation, which I sent to you last month.
-In case you didn’t catch that meditation - you can access it here.
+I briefly touch on erotic breath in my embodiment meditation, which you can access here.